Abolition of the Taxe d'Habitation

 As we have previously reported in the Newsletter, one of the two local property rates, the taxe d’habitation, is being abolished on the principal residence.

-That process began last year, with a reduction of 30% in the tax bill for those up to a maximum income threshold.
+That process began in 2018 with a reduction of 30% in the tax bill for those up to a maximum income threshold.

 Reduction in 2019